Learn Why Posture and Muscle Balance are Interrelated and EXTREMELY Important for Health & Performance

 There are many problems associated with poor posture which have negative long term effects on your body and health.
 These problems with your posture will not only impact how you feel, but how your body looks.
 If you continue to exercise with poor posture you will recruit the wrong muscles and build your body disproportionately.

-Physical therapists are devoted to fixing problems after injuries happen, some of which are due to posture problems.
+Physical therapists fix problems after injuries happen, some of which are due to posture problems, but they also work with clients to prevent injury by correcting postural problems before they lead to injuries in the first place.
 Orthopedic surgeons physically repair any musculoskeletal overuse or traumatic injuries, some which are also due to posture problems.

 Personal Trainers Take a Preventative and Corrective Stance to Fix Your Posture Problems Before They Lead to Injury